Ruth N. Barrow

 Ruth Nita Barrow was born on this date in 1916.
 She was a Jamaican nurse, politician, and administrator.

 She was born in Barbados at Nesfield, St. Lucy, where she trained as a nurse, midwife, and health care administrator.
-She held a variety of nursing, public health, and public administration jobs in Barbados and Jamaica in the 1940s and 1950s.
+In the 1940s and 1950s, she held various nursing, public health, and public administration jobs in Barbados and Jamaica.
 Barrow made her contributions in several areas, but her most prominent contributions were in nursing education and with the YWCA.
 She worked on the professional organization of nurses and established quality nursing education.

 Her accomplishments in all the areas she chose to work in were phenomenal.
-One has only to look at a few of the highlights of her career.
 She was the first World Health Organization (WHO) Nurse from the Caribbean, the first president of the Jamaica Nurses Association, the first Black Caribbean woman to be appointed to a senior post by the Colonial Office in the Caribbean, and the first Black president of the World-Wide YWCA in 1975.

 Before her retirement in 1980, she was the first woman director of the Christian Medical Commission (CMC), the health arm of the World Council of Churches.
 She was the convener of the 1985 nongovernmental organization (NGO) forum held in Nairobi, Kenya; Barbados' prominent representative to the United Nations; and the only woman on the eminent person's group.
 This group, the Commonwealth Secretariat, was appointed to attempt a rapprochement in South Africa.
 The opportunities for training were taken up as they came.
 Nita Barrow moved from nurse to nursing instructor at the School of Public Health in Jamaica to consultant for the World Health Organization.